townsquare-interactive/next-gen-transformer/src/controllers/scrape-controller.readme.md

 ### Scraped data cleanup

+-   **DELETE**: `/api/cms-routes/scrape-site`

-This route can be used to remove the scraped folder created in s3 from a site.
+This route can be used to remove the scraped folder created in S3 from a site.
 Simply pass the URL that you initially scraped in a DELETE request to the route.
-A sta

-Route: /api/cms-routes/scrape-site (DELETE)
+Currently there is no way to automatically clean up images saved in Duda.

 Return object structure